 Lee Rises Again in U.S. News Best Colleges Ranking

-This year Lee ranked #33, moving up one spot from last year, within the top 50 "Best Regional Universities" category out of 132 Southern universities, which included both public and private.
+This year Lee ranked #27, moving up six spots from last year, within the top 50 "Best Regional Universities – South" category, which includes both public and private universities.
 The ranked schools are evaluated in up to 15 areas related to academic excellence such as graduation rate, peer-assessment, freshman retention rate, student-faculty ratio, and acceptance rate.

-In addition to the main ranking, Lee appears in three specialty rankings this year.
+In addition to the main ranking, Lee reappears in three specialty rankings.
 These include "A+ Schools for B Students," the "Best Value Schools" listing, and "Best Colleges for Veterans."

 To determine which colleges met the "Best Value Schools" criteria, academic quality and cost were both considered.
 School rankings were determined by the ratio of school's quality to price, the percentage of need-based students who received scholarships and grants, and the percentage of the school costs, such as room and board, fees, and books that were covered by the average need-based scholarship or grant.

 The "Best Colleges for Veterans" ranking is awarded to schools that reported on their enrollment of and benefits for veterans and active-duty service members as part of the U.S. News' annual statistical survey of undergraduate schools.
 These rankings only include schools in the 2022-edition of the U.S. News rankings that meet the criteria.

 U.S. News has been ranking colleges for 37 years and continues to be a closely watched college ranking.
 The magazine reviewed over 1,000 colleges and universities nationwide for the 2022 annual issue.

 For more information and a list of rankings, visit usnews.com/colleges.